 Authorized individual to sign contract for Pennsylvania Pre-K Counts.
-Indicate the address where the contract should be sent.
 This individual must be authorized to sign contracts as detailed on pg.
-10 of the application guidance.
+15 of the application guidance.
+It is preferred that the electronic signature (eSignature) option is used.
+Please note, waiving the eSignature option will result in a delay in the contracting process.